Jeans for Genes Campaign

 - Direct services including family support, information provision, advocacy, and peer networks

-Recent grant recipients (2025) include charities supporting conditions such as Down Syndrome, Dravet Syndrome, Ectodermal Dysplasia, Huntington's Disease, immunodeficiencies, inherited metabolic disorders, nystagmus, Smith-Magenis Syndrome, and many other rare genetic conditions.
+Grant recipients have included charities supporting conditions such as Down Syndrome, Dravet Syndrome, Ectodermal Dysplasia, Huntington's Disease, immunodeficiencies, inherited metabolic disorders, nystagmus, Smith-Magenis Syndrome, and many other rare genetic conditions.

 What They Don't Fund

-- Organizations that are not UK registered charities
+- Organisations that are not UK registered charities

 - Charities younger than 18 months old